pghvlaans/sbotools/ChangeLog/index.md

   * *Repo.pm*: Always generate `SLACKBUILDS.TXT` on 14.0 and 14.1.
   * *sboinstall*: **\--norequirements** is compatible with **\--batch** and **\--dry-run**
   * Added diagnostic message for missing script descriptions
+  * Bugfix: *sbohints* properly acts on scripts with regex special characters in the name

 * 3.8.1 - 2025-08-28